ElenaML81/TalentSquad_DataScienceI/README.md

-# TalentSquad_DataScience I 🚀
-Predictive model on the status of SpaceX rockets

-# SpaceX Rocket Eruption Prediction Model
+# SpaceX Rocket Eruption Prediction Model - TalentSquad_DataScience I 🚀

 The objective of this project is to develop a predictive model that is able to determine the type of status that a SpaceX Rocket will have based on the vibrations measured by different sensors.